 Consequences included insurance premiums being expected to rise, landlords having to be "more invasive" and hold more inspections, and families, people with pets, or young people finding it harder to be accepted to a rental property.

-Angela Maynard, Tenants Protection Association (Auckland) coordinator, said she has only had one experience of a landlord being denied his claim for damage, "and it's actually a landlord who was trying to claim unnecessary expenses from the tenant".
+But tenants' association coordinator Angela Maynard said she has only had one experience of a landlord being denied his claim for damage, "and it's actually a landlord who was trying to claim unnecessary expenses from the tenant".

 Maynard felt the Osaki precedent "stops those kind of grievous sort of excessive claims from landlords who are just trying to [have] their house renovated at the expense of the tenant".